What Is Burning Mouth Syndrome?

 Like me, you are probably wondering what the heck causes BMS!
 This is where the grey area is.
 No two doctors can agree on why someone gets BMS.
 However, I will list some of the reasons cited:

-Psychosomatic: It's all in your head.
+- Psychosomatic: It's maybe caused or aggravated by a mental factor.
 Not a big fan of this one, but that thought is out there!

-Acid Reflux Disease: The thought here is the acid that causes a burning pain in your chest and esophagus may also cause the burning in your mouth.
+- Acid reflux: The thought here is the acid that causes a burning pain in your chest and esophagus may also cause the burning in your mouth.

-Hormonal: Seems that there is a significant amount of middle aged woman and menopausal woman who have this syndrome.
+- Hormonal: There Seems that there is a significant amount of middle-aged women and menopausal women who have this syndrome.
 The thinking is hormones are changing and can cause unusual symptoms.